Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 This function first takes in the current joint target values.
 Then, it grabs the poses of the `target` and the `targetPlacement` objects, adds them to the newly created message `sourceDestinationMessage`, and calls `Send()` to send this information to the ROS topic `topicName` (defined as `"SourceDestination_input"`).

-> Note that going from Unity world space to ROS world space requires a conversion.
+> Note: Going from Unity world space to ROS world space requires a conversion.
 Unity's `(x,y,z)` is equivalent to the ROS `(z,-x,y)` coordinate.

 - Return to the Unity Editor.
 Right click in the Hierarchy window and select Create Empty to add a new empty GameObject.
 Name it Publisher.
 Add the newly created SourceDestinationPublisher component to the Publisher GameObject by selecting the SourceDestinationPublisher script in the Project window and dragging it onto the Publisher object in the Hierarchy window.

 ![](img/2_component.gif)

-- Create another GameObject, name it RosConnect, and add the script Plugins/TCPConnector/ROSConnection to it in the same way.
+- Create another GameObject, name it RosConnect, and add the script `Assets/Plugins/TCPConnector/ROSConnection` to it in the same way.

 - Confirm that the components have been added to the two objects successfully by checking for them in the Inspector.